 Interest rate / investment return component

-The Minnesota approach considers changes in expectations regarding interest rates and related investment returns in a manner consistent with how other key assumptions are considered.
+The MSA approach considers changes in expectations regarding interest rates and related investment returns in a manner consistent with how other key assumptions are considered.
 Reasons include:

 Changes in market interest rates are among the key factors driving profits and losses associated with blocks of LTC business.

-In the Minnesota approach, all factors impacting the business are considered.
+In the MSA approach, all factors impacting the business are considered.

 If interest rates rise, this would tend to lead to lower rate increase approvals.
 Note, in this scenario, if interest rate changes were not considered, it is possible an insurer would get approval for rate increases even when profits on the block were higher than expected.